 The Amended and Restated Declaration of Trust permits the Trust to incur or assume indebtedness, provided that after giving effect to incurring or assuming any indebtedness (as defined in the Amended and Restated Declaration of Trust), the amount of such indebtedness of the Trust is not more than 75% of the Gross Book Value of the Trust's total assets.
-As at December 31, 2020, the ratio of such indebtedness to Gross Book Value was 51.6%, which complies with the requirement in the Amended and Restated Declaration of Trust and is consistent with the Trust's objectives.
+As at December 31, 2021, the ratio of such indebtedness to Gross Book Value was 45.9%, which complies with the requirement in the Amended and Restated Declaration of Trust and is consistent with the Trust's objectives.

-As of December 31, 2020, the Trust's total indebtedness consisted of mortgages, a Revolving Operating Facility and the LOC.
+As of December 31, 2021, the Trust's total indebtedness consisted of mortgages, the Facility and the LOC.